iotdesignshop/dexhandv2_description/README.md

 - URDF for the DexHand V2 robot hand
 - RVIZ2 configuration for visualizing the hand with support for the ROS 2 Joint State Publisher GUI
 - Launch files to make it easy to visualize the DexHand V2 in RVIZ2

+### Models Provided

+The package currently provides two variants of URDF/XACRO files for the DexHand V2:

+- __dexhand_right.urdf__ - Just the palm and finger joints for the DexHand.
+Suitable for grafting onto other models.
+- __dexhand_cobot_right.urdf__ - The V2 DexHand with Cobot Forearm (This is the default model used in RVIZ, etc. in the package)

 ## Setup